 As Bonhoeffer wrote from prison to his friend, Eberhard Bethge, metanoia means “sharing God’s sufferings in the world.
 Thus one becomes a human being, a Christian.”

-De Gruchy lists six affirmations toward a new, Christian humanism:
+John de Gruchy lists six affirmations towards a new, Christian humanism:

 1, Christian humanism is inclusive.
 “Being human” names our primary identity.

 3, Christian humanism is open to insights into our common human condition wherever it is to be found.